-Transforming with Powers (don't memorize - see examples next slide)
+Transforming with Powers (don't memorize - see graphs)

-- Facts about powers: - The graph of a power with exponent 1 (p = 1) is a straight line. - Powers greater than 1 give graphs that bend upward.
-The sharpness of the bend increases as the power increases. - Powers less than 1 but greater than 0 give graphs that bend downward. - Powers less than 0 give graphs that decrease as x increases.
-Greater negative values of p result in graphs that decrease more quickly. - The logarithm function corresponds to p = 0 (not the same as raising to the 0 power which is just a horizontal line at y = 1)
+Facts about powers:

+- The graph of a power with exponent 1 is a straight line.

+- Powers greater than 1

+- give graphs that bend upward.

+- The sharpness of the bend increases as the power increases.

+- Powers less than 1 but greater than 0

+- give graphs that bend downward.

+- The logarithm function corresponds to Y = 0 (not the same as raising to the 0 power which is just a horizontal line at y = 1)

+- Powers less than 0

+- give graphs that decrease as x increases.

+- Greater negative values of result in graphs that decrease more quickly.

-Here are Samples of Graphs and the to create a linear association
+Here are Samples of Graphs

+and